 Go see a play

 I’ve taken my daughter to the South Carolina Children’s Theatre to see shows and it’s really fun.
-I used to go to Broadway shows in New York City with my own mother when I was old enough and while Greenville isn’t NYC, it certainly has a wonderful theater community with excellent plays.
+I used to go to Broadway shows in New York City with my mother when I was old enough and while Greenville isn’t NYC, it certainly has a wonderful theater community with excellent plays.
 And the Greenville Theatre has wonderful age-appropriate shows throughout the year.

-Go to Home Depot Free Craft Days
+Go to Home Depot Free Workshop Days

 The Upcountry History Museum always has awesome exhibits and I’ve taken my daughter to them for dates before and we always really enjoy it.
 They are interactive and give parents the chance to read quickly and look smart for their kids (hoping that’s not just me).
 The Children’s Museum of the Upstate also has tons of great workshops and exhibits.

 You can visit the Greenville County Museum of Art absolutely free.
 They also have great events and activities on their calendar and many are free.
-Be sure to check out their “Sundays at 2” programs, which are usually art-centered and free.

 Roper Mountain Science Center Starry Nights